Transportation Security Administration

 Every year, millions of people travel.
 A few minutes of advance research can really make the difference for you and your traveling companions.
-If you are planning a trip, you should take a moment to read the traveler’s checklist – it is full of practical tips for having safe and enjoyable travel.
+If you are planning a trip, you should take a moment to read the traveler’s checklist (pdf, 218kb) – it is full of practical tips for having safe and enjoyable travel.

 Below are some links to helpful travel information and other resources if additional information is required.
 We realize that different types of travelers need different types of information so we have included links for sports fans, traveling with children, disabled travelers and more.

 Hours: Monday – Friday: 8 a.m. – 11 p.m.
 Eastern Time

 Weekends/Holidays: 9 a.m. – 8 p.m.
 Eastern Time

 In addition to speaking with a Contact Center representative, passengers can provide feedback or request information by using the Talk to TSA online inquiry form.
 TSA has recently updated Talk to TSA to provide passengers with a quicker response time to their inquiry.
 For more information on recent Talk to TSA updates, click here, or click the button below to go to the form to submit feedback.

 Other Contact Forms

 - Alien Flight Student Program (AFSP)

 - Hazardous Materials Endorsement Threat Assessment Program (HTAP)